aws-samples/coast-grafana-cost-intelligence-dashboards/standards/variables.md

-Variables created in each dashboard should be standardized to allow for creation of a library of panels which may be imported into each dashboard.
+Variables created which are common to our dashboards should be standardized to allow for creation of a library of panels which may be imported into each dashboard.
+Variables which are only relevant to one dashboard need not be logged in this standards document.

 --\
 **Variable Name**: CurTable\